ashish-chopra/angular-gauge/README.md

 # Contribute

 This project is currently in development phase.
 So you can fork it and contribute in its active development.
+Setting up the development environment is easy:

     ```
     git clone https://github.com/ashish-chopra/angular-gauge.git
     npm install
+    gulp

     ```
+`gulp` will run a development server on your machine and you can checkout the bundled `examples` at `http://localhost:3000`.

-Checkout the [issue tracker](https://github.com/ashish-chopra/angular-gauge/issues) to start with.

-There are tons of project setup related issues and activities in which you can help.
+Explore the [issue tracker](https://github.com/ashish-chopra/angular-gauge/issues) to start with.
+There are tons of other project setup related issues and activities in which you can help.
 Your feedback could also be a great contribution.

 License